mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

   repeatFn({ _int_ : '-3', _fn_ : printToConsole });
 ```

-We also fix up other details suggested by the guide such as formatting (tabs,
+We employed additional best practices suggested by the guide such as
-spaces, alignment, K&R indenting) and replaced the `while` loop with a `for`
+formatting (tabs, alignment, K&R indenting) and replaced the dangerous
-loop.
+`while` loop with a `for` loop.
 This code will now pass JSLint.
-If this utility were 100 lines long,
-as long as we know the naming convention, we can easily spot that `fn` is a
+Thanks to the naming convention we can tell that tell that `fn` should be
-function and idx is an integer.
+a function and and `idx` should be an integer *regardless if any other code
+is visible*.
+Those in the audience who enjoy playing *try to trace the
+variable type over multiple files* may be disappointed that this pretty much
+puts an end to that game.

-The [full code standard][a] argues that a simple naming convention can can
+The [full code standard][a] discuss *why* a simple naming convention can
 vastly reduce the need for comments.
-We think it's an interesting read if you
+We think it's an interesting read if
-enjoy philosophical discussions.
+you're itching for reason.

-## Write consistent API definition
+## 4.4.
+Write consistent API definitions
-Now that we have consistent naming that easily identifies type, creating in-line
+Now that we have consistent naming that easily identifies type and
+formatting that makes the code easy to read, creating in-line API
-API documentation is easy and recommended:
+documentation is simple and recommended.
+Using the guide from the
+code standard we get the following:

 ```js
   // BEGIN utility method /repeatFn/